 The preliminary results from available data illustrate how the final results will look like.
 These results will be replaced by the final results after data collection.
-For sex ratio, the pairwise Bayesian multinomial test revealed that data from 2 countries have different sex ratios as compared to Chinese psychological samples (see Figure 4A).
-Twenty-three countries have higher proportion of female participants than Chinese samples (see Figure 4C).
-For age distribution, the pairwise Bayesian multinomial test revealed strong evidence that samples from fourteen countries are the same as Chinese psychological samples (see Figure 4B, 4D).
+For sex ratio, the pairwise Bayesian multinomial test with non-informative revealed that data from 14 countries have different sex ratios as compared to Chinese psychological samples (see Figure 4A).
+Similar pattern was obtained for Bayesian multinomial test with informative prior but overall evidence for H_0 is weaker.
+However, only one of them (Indian samples) has lower proportion of females than Chinese samples, all other 13 countries have higher proportion of female participants than Chinese samples (see Figure 4C).
+For age distribution, the pairwise Bayesian multinomial test with non-informative revealed strong evidence that samples from twenty-five countries are the same as Chinese psychological samples (see Figure 4B, 4D).
 These preliminary results indicated that the psychological samples from many regions are similar, probably most of them are college students or communities around university campuses (Arnett, 2008), but also there is variability in both sex ratio and age distribution.

 Figure 4.
 The sex and age distribution from PSA 001.
 (A) Pairwise comparisons of sex ratio between Chinese psychological sample and available data from other countries; (B) Pairwise comparisons of age distribution between Chinese psychological sample and available data from other countries; (C) Sex ratio of all data; (D) Age proportion of all data.
-Country code: United Arab Emirates (UAE), South Africa (RSA), Thailand (THA), Turkey (TUR), Malaysia (MAS), China (CHN), Ecuador (ECU), Colombia (COL), Brazil (BRA), Peru (PER), Iran (IRI), Chile (CHI), El Salvador (SLV), Argentina (ARG), Nigeria (NGA), Kenya (KEN), Mexico (MEX), Slovakia (SVK), Romania (ROU), Netherlands (NED), France (FRA), Denmark (DNK), Switzerland (SUI), Spain (ESP), New Zealand (NZL), Portugal (POR), United Kingdom (UK), Germany (GER), Poland (POL), Serbia (SRB), Hungary (HUN), Australia (AUS), Austria (AUT), Finland (FIN), Russia (RUS), Norway (NOR), Italy (ITA), United States (USA), Canada (CAN), Greece (GRE), Sweden (SWE).
+Country code: United Arab Emirates (AE), South Africa (ZA), Thailand (TH), Turkey (TR), Malaysia (MY), China (CN), Ecuador (EC), Colombia (CO), Brazil (BR), Peru (PE), Iran (IR), Chile (CL), El

+Salvador (SV), Argentina (AR), Nigeria (NG), Kenya (KE), Mexico (MX), India (IN), Slovakia (SK), Romania (RO), Netherlands (NL), France (FR), Denmark (DK), Switzerland (CH), Spain (ES), New Zealand (NZ), Portugal (PT), United Kingdom (GB), Germany (DE), Poland (PL), Serbia (RS), Hungary (HU), Australia (AU), Austria (AT), Finland (FI), Russia

+(RU), Norway (NO), Italy (IT), United States (US), Canada (CA), Greece (GR), Ukraine (UA), Sweden (SE).